jopdorp/nand2tetris-verilog/README.md

 #nand2tetris verilog

+### What is this about?
+nand2tetris is an awesome course where you learn how to build a computer.
+You build the all chips and architecture from the ground up, in a simplified HDL language.
+After this, you create an assembler language, an operating system called Jack OS.
+Then a virtual machine and a java-like language called Jack.

+### Why this repo?
+This is a SystemVerilog version of the course materials on hardware design.
+The purpose of is usage by other students, so go ahead, give it a try!
 The course nand2tetris is on coursera https://www.coursera.org/learn/nand2tetris2
 There is also a website https://www.nand2tetris.org/
-I can also highly recommend the book from this course:
+I can also highly recommend the book from the course:

 **The Elements of Computing Systems**
 *Building a Modern Computer from First Principles*